mistivia/mvvmm/README.md

 `mvvmm` don't have ACPI.
 I wrote a small Linux kernel module to handle poweroff.
 See `guest-module`.

+`guest-module` will also provide graceful shutdown with host received SIGTERM.

 There is no reboot.
 Just restart the virtual machine process if you want a reboot.

 ## Screenshot